Skinz3/League-of-Legends-Bot/Readme.md

   * It's a good way to raise your level 30 account quickly without having to play.
 Or to win blue essences for free
   * This bot is undetectable because it is visual (a pixel-bot)

+  > Version: League of Legends 10.8

 ## Installation

-   Requirements : League Of Legends 10.8 (a League of legends account), a computer with a 1920 * 1080 Resolution.
+   Requirements : League Of Legends (a League of legends account), a computer with a 1920 * 1080 Resolution.
    .NET 4.7 framework.

 ## How to make it work?